Vault and Manhole Emergencies

 - Establish a safe perimeter, reroute traffic and notify utility personnel.

-- Never park over a manhole cover.
+- Never park over storm drains or manholes or near potential gas-filled structures.
+Turn off the vehicle engine.
 An underground explosion can propel a manhole cover high into the air and cause extensive damage.

 - If no one is inside, stay out and let the equipment burn.
 Unless there is a victim in danger or your incident commander instructs you otherwise, let it burn, and do not enter.